Introduction

 Course Introduction

-This course explains the theory, implementation and operation of the BU, Assets, Liabilities and Third Party modules and how they relate to other modules within eramba.
-The course is structured in a particular way that will help you take things step by step.
+This course explains the theory, implementation and operation of the Business Units, Assets, Third Parties and Liability module and how they relate to other modules within eramba

 Typical Scenarios